FinGPT: Open-Source Financial Large Language Models: Overview of FinGPT: An Open-Source Framework for FinLLMs

-Leveraging pre-existing Large Language Models (LLMs) and fine-tuning them for finance provides an efficient, cost-effective alternative to expensive and lengthy model retraining from scratch.
+Fine-tuning or Instruction tuning of pre-existing LLMs for finance, as described in \cite{ouyang2022training}, presents a cost-efficient and time-saving alternative to the expensive and lengthy process of retraining models from scratch.

-BloombergGPT, though remarkable in its finance-specific capabilities, comes with an intensive computational requirement.
+BloombergGPT \cite{wu2023bloomberggpt}, though remarkable in its finance-specific capabilities, comes with an intensive computational requirement.
 It used approximately 1.3 million GPU hours for training, which, when calculated using AWS cloud's \$2.3 rate, translates to a staggering cost of around \$3 million per training.
-In contrast to the high computational cost of models like BloombergGPT, FinGPT presents a more accessible solution by focusing on the lightweight adaptation of top open-source LLMs.
-The cost of adaptation falls significantly, estimated at less than \$300 per training.
+In contrast to the high computational cost of models like BloombergGPT \cite{wu2023bloomberggpt}, FinGPT presents a more accessible solution by focusing on the lightweight adaptation of top open-source LLMs.
+The cost of adaptation falls significantly, estimated at around \$300 per fine-tuning.

 This approach ensures timely updates and adaptability, essential in the dynamic financial domain.
 Being open-source, FinGPT not only promotes transparency but also allows user customization, catering to the rising trend of personalized financial advisory services.
 Ultimately, FinGPT's cost-effective, flexible framework holds the potential to democratize financial language modeling and foster user-focused financial services.